JeffersonLab/myquery/README.md

 Uses [jmyapi](https://github.com/JeffersonLab/jmyapi) to provide a web service for fetching data from the JLab Archiver 'MYA'.

+A brief discussion of the sampling routines is probably warranted.
+Here is a brief description of the three choices.

+- The **binned** routine splits the time range up into the number of specified bins (l) and returns the first data point from each bin.
+This tries to give equal representation throughout the signal.
+- The **event** routine returns every nth event (where n is specified using the "l" parameter).
+This gives greater detail to portions of the signal that are "busier", but may leave portions of the time domain sparsely represented.
+- The **graphical** routine returns a data set that attempts to maintain graphical fidelity.
+The signal is split into approximately the number of specified bins (l), which each bin returning important characteristics such as min, max, non-update events, largest triangluar three bucket (LTTB) point.
+This makes the return size somewhat unpredicatable, but generally gives very good graphical results even for heavily downsampled signals.

 ## API

 ### Multiple Event Query (Interval)